MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-D-Pipeline-Safety/part-195-Transportation-Hazardous-Liquids-Pipeline/subpart-B-Annual-Accident-SafetyRelated-Condition-Reporting/section-195.58.md

 ##### § 195.58 Report submission requirements. #####

-Link to an amendment published at 89 FR 33284, Apr.
-29, 2024.

-(a) *General.* Except as provided in paragraphs (b) and (e) of this section, an operator must submit each report required by this part electronically to PHMSA at *http://opsweb.phmsa.dot.gov* unless an alternative reporting method is authorized in accordance with paragraph (d) of this section.
+(a) *General.* Except as provided in paragraphs (b) and (e) of this section, an operator must submit each report required by this part electronically to PHMSA at *https://portal.phmsa.dot.gov* unless an alternative reporting method is authorized in accordance with paragraph (d) of this section.

 (b) *Exceptions:* An operator is not required to submit a safety-related condition report (§ 195.56) electronically.